 Because a Jon boat is a perfect tool for engaging in one of the world’s leading sport and pastimes i.e. fishing, it is often said that it was a fisherman who invented the Jon boat (though many would argue the point).

-There is probably no two fishing Jon boats built the same way, given the vast array of accessories that fishermen use to customize their craft.
 When a Jon boat is converted to a personal fishing boat it is built to accommodate the requirements of the individual and one that suits a specific fishing style.

 Whether it’s shallow water bass fishing or angling in open waters, a Jon boat is without doubt, the real fishermen’s friend.